 Osteoarthritis can affect dogs and cats – as well as all other pets – of all ages and sizes/breeds.
 Other terms used for osteoarthritis are simply “arthritis” or “degenerative joint disease.”

-Diagnosis of osteoarthritis is generally straightforward and performed by either taking radiographs (X-rays) or observing cartilage changes in the joint during surgery.
+Diagnosis of osteoarthritis in dogs and cats is generally straightforward and performed by either taking radiographs (X-rays) or observing cartilage changes in the joint during surgery.
 X-rays are also a good tool to monitor for progression of arthritis and we recommend performing these annually of each joint affected if possible.

 The cornerstones of osteoarthritis management